-John Slack drew up a list of 14 lessons he said could be learned from his in-depth research congregations of the Southern Baptist Convention.
+John Slack drew up a list of 14 lessons he learned from his in-depth research on congregations of the Southern Baptist Convention.
 His work illustrates how observations worthy of consideration can be made by analyzing and refleting on demographics, spreadsheets,

 - New units grow faster than established churches.

 - Aging within a church almost inevitably ushers in a "come-oriented" ministry in

 - Older churches do not start as many new churches as do younger churches.

 - Churches and church planting drift upward on the economic scale.

 - The longer a church is in a community, the less like that community the church

 - Existing, established churches have normal plateau and ministry limits.